-Most Rewards Credit Cards also come with other extra benefits such as free travel insurance, free purchase protection, free travel lounge access and more.
-The best credit cards rewards scheme for you would depend on how you plan to use your credit card, and what extra benefits you find attractive.
+Many rewards credit cards come with extra benefits such as free travel insurance, free purchase protection, free travel lounge access and more.
+The best credit cards rewards for you would depend on how you plan to use your credit card and how attractive the extra benefits are to you.

 The best way to take advantage of credit cards is with a rewards credit card, but a rewards credit card might not be suitable for you if you already have a significant credit card debt or if you expect to carry a sizeable debt on your new credit card.